syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example for copying Excel worksheets in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Worksheet%20Features/Copy%20Worksheet).

 You can specify copy options while copying a worksheet, which helps to achieve customized copying by ignore the certain formatting.
 For more information about copy options, please refer **ExcelWorksheetCopyFlags** .

 ### Moving a Worksheet